Cuperino/QPrompt-Teleprompter/README.md

 QPrompt
 =========

-Free and open source teleprompter software for professionals accross industries.
+Free and open source teleprompter software for professionals across industries.
 Built on the Qt and Kirigami frameworks for accuracy and portability.

 # Copyright
 Copyright (C) 2020 Javier O. Cordero Pérez